Rational homotopy type and computability: Introduction

 To state the precise result, we need to sketch the notion of an H-space, which is defined precisely in \S\ref{S:H}.
 Essentially, an H-space is a space equipped with a binary operation which can be more or less ``group-like''; if it has good enough properties, this allows us to equip sets of mapping classes to the H-space with a group structure.

-The \emph{cohomological dimension} $\cd(X,A)$ of a simplicial or CW pair $(X,A)$ is the least integer $d$ such that for all $n>d$ and every coefficient group $\pi$, $H^n(X,A;\pi)=0$. \begin{thmA} Let $Y$ be a simply connected simplicial complex of finite type and $d \geq 2$.
-Then the following are equivalent: \begin{enumerate}[(i)] \item For any simplicial pair $(X,A)$ of cohomological dimension $d+1$ and simplicial map $f:A \to Y$, the existence of a continuous extension of $f$ to $X$ is decidable. \item $Y$ has the rational homotopy type of an H-space through dimension $d$.
-That is, there is a map from $Y$ to an H-space (or, equivalently, to a product of Eilenberg--MacLane spaces) which induces isomorphisms on $\pi_n \otimes \mathbb{Q}$ for $n \leq d$. \end{enumerate} Moreover, there is a algorithm which, given a simply connected simplicial complex $Y$, a simplicial pair $(X,A)$ of finite complexes of cohomological dimension $d$ and a simplicial map $f:A \to Y$, \begin{enumerate} \item Determines whether the equivalent conditions are satisfied; \item If they are, outputs the set of homotopy classes rel $A$ of extensions $[X,Y]^f$ in the format of a (perhaps empty) set on which a finitely generated abelian group acts virtually freely and faithfully (that is, with a finite number of orbits each of which has finite stabilizer). \end{enumerate} \end{thmA} We give a couple remarks about the statement.
+The \emph{cohomological dimension} $\cd(X,A)$ of a simplicial or CW pair $(X,A)$ is the least integer $d$ such that for all $n>d$ and every coefficient group $\pi$, $H^n(X,A;\pi)=0$. \begin{thmA} Let $Y$ be a simply connected simplicial complex of finite type and $d \geq 2$, and suppose

+Then for any simplicial pair $(X,A)$ of cohomological dimension $d+1$ and simplicial map $f:A \to Y$, the existence of a continuous extension of $f$ to $X$ is decidable.

+Moreover, there is an algorithm which, given a simply connected simplicial complex $Y$, a simplicial pair $(X,A)$ of finite complexes of cohomological dimension $d$ and a simplicial map $f:A \to Y$, \begin{enumerate} \item Determines whether \eqrefb{isH} is satisfied; \item If it is, outputs the set of homotopy classes rel $A$ of extensions $[X,Y]^f$ in the format of a (perhaps empty) set on which a finitely generated abelian group acts virtually freely and faithfully (that is, with a finite number of orbits each of which has finite stabilizer). \end{enumerate} \end{thmA} We give a few remarks about the statement.
 First of all, it is undecidable whether $Y$ is simply connected; therefore, when given a non-simply connected input, the algorithm cannot detect this and returns nonsense, like previous algorithms of this type.

+Secondly, we provide evidence for the conjectural converse to the first part of Theorem \ref{main}: that if \eqrefb{isH} is not true, then the extension problem for pairs of cohomological dimension $d+1$ is undecidable.
+We prove this in a range of special cases, but the general case appears to be connected to deep unsolved problems in number theory.
+The best that can be said is that if the converse is false, it must be due to a strange number-theoretic coincidence.

-Secondly, the difference between $d+1$ in the first part of the theorem and $d$ in the second is important: if $\cd(X,A)=d+1$, then we can decide whether $[X,Y]^f$ is nonempty, but there may not be a group with a natural virtually free and faithful action on it.
-For example, consider $[S^1 \times S^2,S^2]$.
-This set can be naturally equipped with the structure
+Finally, the difference between $d+1$ in the first part of the theorem and $d$ in the second is significant: if $\cd(X,A)=d+1$, then we can decide whether $[X,Y]^f$ is nonempty, but our method of describing this set breaks down.
+For example, a homotopy class of maps $S^1 \times S^2 \to S^2$ is determined by two numbers: the degree $d$ of the map on the $S^2$ factor and the (relative) Hopf invariant $h$ on the $3$-cell.
+However, $h$ is well-defined only up to multiples of $2d$, and so in a natural sense